 In 2021, Kulkarni was a finalist for the ATHENA Leadership Award®, bestowed by the Central Vermont Chamber of Commerce.

 Kulkarni represents the College of Professional Schools on the Honors Council and the Undergraduate Research Committee and has led and facilitated several faculty round-tables.
 She has served as the liaison for the Resilient Vermont conference and has been invited to serve on the board of the Vermont Environmental Consortium.

 Her research interests are in green infrastructure, sustainable water resources management, and climate change related disaster resilience through engineering innovation.
 She has used grants through NSF’s EPSCoR program and from the U.S. EPA to research, design, and model green stormwater infrastructure and innovative treatment of nutrients in stormwater and agricultural runoff.
 She is also heavily involved in K-12 STEM outreach and community engagement in water and climate initiatives.
-She regularly publishes in both the water resources and the engineering education areas, and will co-author an upcoming book on water resources planning.
+She regularly publishes in the water resources and the engineering education areas, and will co-author an upcoming book on water resources planning.
 Her 2014 paper on service-learning experiences in her classroom earned her the best professional paper award in the Zone 1 Regional Conference of the American Society of Engineering Education.
-The prize is awarded by the Xerox Corporation to the professional paper that focuses on bringing systemic approaches to increase the representation of women, underprivileged, and underrepresented groups in STEM education and careers.
+Xerox Corp. awards the prize to a professional paper focusing on bringing systemic approaches to increase the representation of women, underprivileged and underrepresented groups in STEM education and careers.

 1 (802) 485-2268